The ABPMR Mission, Vision, and Strategic Plan

 In order to serve and support physicians and the public by improving the standards of care in PM&R, the ABPMR completed a strategic planning process that resulted in a reaffirmed mission, a new vision statement, and eight key strategies on which to focus.

-The mission of the ABPMR is to serve the public by improving the quality of patient care in physical medicine and rehabilitation.
-This is accomplished through a process of certification and continuing certification that fosters excellence and encourages continuous learning.
+The mission of the ABPMR is to serve the public by advancing the quality of patient care in physical medicine and rehabilitation.
+This is accomplished through a process of initial and continuing certification that fosters professional excellence and a culture of life-long learning.